 Resource Library

-Our Resource Library is a small lending library home to a growing collection of books, including writing on anti-racism, solidarity across global movements, anti-carceral justice, world-building, disability and access, cultural theory, ecology, and artists’ publications.
+Our Resource Library is a small lending library home to a growing collection of artists’ publications and writing on anti-racism, solidarity across global movements, anti-carceral justice, world-building, disability and access, cultural theory, and ecology.

 The library grows in parallel to the committee’s research interests and in collaboration with the artists we work with, acting as a programming tool, educational resource, and community space where learning and conversation can take place.